mprinc/vscode-docs/docs/remote/ssh.md

 By default, the Remote - SSH will attempt to download on the remote host, but if you enable `remote.SSH.allowLocalServerDownload`, the extension will fall back to downloading VS Code Server locally and transferring it remotely once a connection is established.

-You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access to:
+You can <span class='definition'>install extensions manually without an internet connection</span> using the **Extensions: Install from VSIX...** command, but if you use the extension panel to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access to:

 - `marketplace.visualstudio.com`
 - `*.vo.msecnd.net` (Azure CDN)
 - `*.gallerycdn.vsassets.io` (Azure CDN)

 Finally, some extensions (like C#) download secondary dependencies from `download.microsoft.com` or `download.visualstudio.microsoft.com`.
-Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
+Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have <span class='definition'>additional connectivity requirements</span>.
 Consult the extension's documentation for details if you run into trouble.

-All other communication between the server and the VS Code client is accomplished through the authenticated, secure SSH tunnel.
+All other communication between the server and the VS Code client is accomplished through the <span class='definition'>authenticated, secure SSH tunnel</span>.

 ### Can I use local tools on source code sitting on the remote SSH host?